Your FICO Small Business Score is an Important Number

-The FICO SBSS score is a measure of your small business’s credit worthiness.
-SBSS actually stands for Small Business Scoring Service, and is being offered by FICO who is well known in the consumer scoring industry.
+The FICO Small Business score is a measure of your small business’s credit worthiness.
+SBSS actually stands for Small Business Scoring Service.
+And it is on offer from FICO.
+They are well known in the consumer scoring industry.
 This score is becoming very popular with the lenders.
-This score has also become widely used by SBA to qualify business loans.
+This score is also now in wide used by the SBA to qualify business loans.

 From FICO … “FICO® Small Business Scoring Service (SBSS) is recognized as the industry leader in assessing the risk of US small business credit applicants.
 SBSS is delivered via our LiquidCredit(r) infrastructure and brings the speed of consumer lending to your small business lending decisions.
 With SBSS, you can make decisions in hours, not days, improving customer satisfaction and helping you attract more small businesses.
 This service helps you say “yes” to the right applicants faster, and build a healthy portfolio of commercial accounts.”